 - Torque converter issues – Torque converters convert the engine’s power into torque.
 Transmission fluid flows through the torque converter, but if it fails to do so properly, then it can act up and transmission slipping is frequently a symptom.

-If your transmission is slipping or you have any questions about slipping transmissions, or anything else to do with transmissions, please contact us today.Back
+If your transmission is slipping or you have any questions about slipping transmissions, or anything else to do with transmissions, please contact our transmission shop today.Back